nslottow/isolated/README.md

 gain territory and ensnare opponents.

-The game is currently in a playable state with a single game mode and some parameters that are configurable via a settings file.
+The game is currently in a playable state with a single game mode and some parameters that are configurable via a settings file in the data directory.

 Part of my motivation for writing the game is to take a small networked C++ game project from start to finish.
 I'm interested to see what types of design